 The word “curriculum” in the Latin refers to a race course that has a clearly defined finish line and goal.
 It literally means “to run a race.”
 Habakkuk 2:2 says, “… Write the vision, and make it plain upon tables, that he may run that readeth it.”
 Through our curriculum we seek to place a vision and goal before our students of being transformed into the image of Christ and being filled with the knowledge of His Word and the power and anointing of His Holy Spirit.
 It is not enough to know the Word of God; we must put it into practice and reflect the beauty and nature of Christ in everything that we do.
 That is the goal of our curriculum.

-Zion Ministerial Institute uses the American semester credit hour system.
-Under this system, 1 credit hour is equivalent to 15 (50-minute) hours of instruction and 30 (50-minute) hours of homework for a total of 45 (50-minute) hours for 1 credit hour at the undergraduate level.
+Zion Ministerial Institute is a vocational institute.
+In our credit-hour system, 1 credit is equivalent to 18 (50-minute) hours of instruction and approximately 18 (50-minute) hours of homework for a total of 36 (50-minute) hours for 1 credit hour at the undergraduate level.
+As a vocational school, the number of hours of required reading are calculated into the hours of instruction.

 1. Diploma of Ministerial Training (64 credit hours)